• Skip to primary navigation

 The two types of cheese in the spinach casserole recipe are cottage cheese and two cups of shredded cheese of your choice.
 First the cottage cheese.
 If you do not have cottage cheese on hand do not worry!
 I have used ricotta instead!
 The other cheese is two cups of your choice.
 I have used mostly good melting cheeses.
 Cheeses such as monterey jack, mozzarella, provolone, swiss, etc. The choice is up to you.
 Make it your own!

-Variations on the spinach casserole recipe
+Variations on the Spinach Casserole Recipe

 I love adding quartered baby bella mushrooms to this dish.
 They add a nice texture to the dish!
 I have also added chicken, sausage, or shrimp on occasion to mix it up a bit.
 You can take this spinach casserole recipe in many different directions!
 This recipe goes great with my spiced baked ham recipe!